-In this chapter, notice should also have been taken of the effect which their popular native poetry had upon the minds of the Highlanders.
-Throughout nearly the whole country, but especially in Athole and the adjacent territories, there were innumerable songs and balads tending to albance the cause of the Stuarts, while there was not one to depreciate them.
-A Lowlander and a modern cannot easily comprehend, nor can he set forth, the power of this simple but energetic engine.
+\ In this chapter, notice should also have been taken of the effect which their popular native poetry had upon the minds of the Highlanders.
+Throughout nearly the whole country, but especially in Athole and the adjacent territories, there were innumerable songs and ballads tending to advance the cause of the Stuarts, while there was not one to depreciate them.
+A Lowlander and a modern cannot easily comprehend, nor can be set forth, the power of this simple but energetic engine.
 It has been described to us, however, as something perfectly overpowering.
 Most of the ballads were founded upon the wars of Monttose and Dundee, and aimed at rousing the audience to imitate the actions of the 'r ancestors in these glorious campaigns.

-Young Clanranald was himself shaken in his resolution of arming for the Prince by the conversation he had with Sir Alexander Macdonald, and returned to his own country with a decided disinclination to the enterprise.
-But when he arrived, ho found his clan determined to go out at all hazards, whether he should head them or not, lowing probably been much gained upon in the interval by the Prince's address.
-The young chief was thus ultimately brought hack to his foruer resolution.
-These facts are stated by Bishop Forbes (Lyon in Mourning, MS.), on the concurring testimony of Ranald Macdonald, a son of Borrodale, and Mr. Macdonald of Bellfulay. the r of hi Print troop eil at nor desig his b time, and i reaso "Bro thou make every quent repre gener were fiden all th such in his the H to be friend whose this p a few and 1 the ci my fi from poign share has gi war c tion, (have exting Loc other settle dispat of his
+Young Clantanald was himself shaken in his resolution of arming for the Prince by the conversation he had with Sir Alexander Macdonald, and returned to his own country with a decided disinclination to the enterprise.
+But when he arrived, he found his clan determined to go out at all hazards, whether he should head them or not, having probably been much gained upon in the interval by the Prince's address.
+The young chief was thus ultimately brought back to his former resolution.
+These facts are stated by Bishop Forbes (Lyon in Mourning, MS.), on the concurring testimony of Ranald Macdonald, a son of Borrodate, and Mr. Macdonald of Bellfinlay.